Progressor/ProgressorExecutor/README.md

 This repository contains an *IntelliJ IDEA* project.

+This project depends on the following compilers to be available and included in the home path:

+1. Java 8 Compiler: `javac`
+2. C++ Compiler: `???`

 This project has two maven dependencies that should be downloaded automatically:

 1. [org.apache.thrift:libthrift:0.9.3](http://mvnrepository.com/artifact/org.apache.thrift/libthrift/0.9.3)